jdmonaco/tenko/README.md

-# tenko -- Persistent self-documenting context for scientific computing and data analysis
+# tenko &mdash; Persistent self-documenting context for scientific computing and data analysis

 This is a placeholder README.
 More to come!